CatalanCabbage/notes/misc/mall-tracking.md

 This raw data is then transformed into something we can query.
 When we get a query, we try to use the transformed data.
 If the transformed data does not have the datapoints we need, we trigger the video -> raw data -> transformed data again.

+Based on this, we can split it into these sections:
+- Fetching and storing data from CCTV
+- Processing videos to get raw data
+- Transforming and loading raw data to a data store
+- Getting queries from the user
+- Resolving queries with data from the data store

+Incidental features/nice to haves:
+- History and results of past queries
+- Metrics (data ingestion, queries processed etc)
+- Scheduled reports

 # Footnotes
 _<sup>#1</sup> Depends on business requirements (the answer to "why do we need this data?").
 Will make some assumptions for now._